 Our approach does not differ widely across the long-only investment teams, and we have a relatively consistent approach that runs across funds, assets, and geographies.
 Each team takes a similar approach, as discussed below, with collaborative discussions across the teams during the investment team and Responsible Investment Committee meetings.
-In addition, our Responsible Investment Analyst works across the teams, to ensure best practice is achieved.
+In addition, our Responsible Investment Team works across the teams to ensure best practice is achieved.

 Guinness Ventures is structured as a discretionary managed service and the underlying investors are the beneficial owners of shares in investee companies.
-These investors can vote their own shares, or if they do not take up this option Guinness Ventures can vote their shares for them.
+These investors can vote their own shares, or, if they do not take up this option, Guinness Ventures can vote their shares for them.
 Guinness Ventures actively engages with investee companies.
-Where a shareholder vote is taken, the Guinness Ventures Investment Committee in conjunction with the relevant portfolio manager will review and determine how best to vote.
+Where a shareholder vote is taken, the Guinness Ventures Investment Manager will instruct on our response.
+Certain matters require the approval of the Guinness Ventures Investment Committee before determining how best to vote.